 Note by Jac about the use of 6LF6: Audio Critic makes a guess in 1979, about why TV tubes used by Futterman will soon become unavailable, and they write audio manufacturers cannot keep one single tube factory alive.
 Well, there is really a fundamental mistake in the reasoning of Audio Critic, and that is not because they could not know about tube HiFi being so popular now.
 It is rather not doing the math right.
 Tubes like 6FL6 were not used anymore for new design TVs somewhere around 1975 or so.
 But indeed, the TV replacement market was huge.
 A color TV used three of them.
 So the replacement market was accordingly large.
 One way or another, millions of 6FL6 are stored on boxes, barns, garages and other places.
 From this, some small supply of 6FL6 will always pop up.
 Probably small quantities, but it will occur very often.
 Just because they were made in such massive quantity.
 The situation would be totally another if we would be talking about a tube of which few were made ever since, and now everybody wants it.
 Like Telefunken ECC803S.
 That is very difficult of course, but with 6FL6 it is really the opposite.
 In addition, there is also the possibility some industry stock pops up, and then for a while there will be many for sale.

-About EL509:Theoretically it could replace 6LF6, but he EL509 market consists mainly of fakes.
+About EL509:Theoretically it could replace 6LF6, but he EL509 market consists mainly of junk and fakes.
 The Russian ones can do only 0.5 Ampere, which doesn't even come near to 6LF6.
 The now obsolete EI tubes do better on peak current, but they have a failure rate in the Futterman which is said to be 40%.
-The problem of the JJ EL509 is, they are made by JJ.
-So I would recommend Futterman owners, not to modify their amplifiers for EL509, unless you know REALLY what you are doing.
+The problem of the JJ EL509 is, they are made by JJ, I don't have to say much about that.
+The many Telefunken or Siemens, can be EI, used to fake those.
+And no, you can't see that from the Ebay pictures, neither can I. When these fail in your OTL amplifier after a few hundred hours, I would say chances on brand faking is very high.
 Better pick 6FL6 from Ebay as they come, until you have 20 pcs of one brand, match them, and sell the rest on Ebay again.

 Every man needs a Mt.
 Everest to test the mettle of his soul, and as soon as the NYAL team had perfected the Futterman circuit, we needed to get higher….because once we heard this circuit with a regulated power supply, we knew had to take up the challenge.